 Each year, these courses count for 80 credits out of a total of 120 you must complete.

 Years three and four

-These will be your ‘honours’ years, where you’ll specialise in the subjects that interest you most by taking a range of option courses based on staff’s research expertise.
+These will be your ‘honours’ years, where you’ll specialise in the topics, periods or genres that interest you most by taking a range of option courses based on staff’s research expertise.